-- Cash Balance plans are increasing in all 50 states, and are now well represented in Puerto Rico, Guam and the US Virgin Islands. - Maryland bumped Minnesota off the Top 10 list this year, demonstrating the fastest growth in the nation. - While not yet in the top 10 Cash Balance states, Georgia, Virginia and Massachusetts are closing in rapidly with over 400 plans in each state and annual growth in new plans over 30%. - Illinois barely made top 10 a few years ago and is now ranked #3 in the nation, likely driven by large numbers of medical and legal groups in the Chicago area along with many competing Cash Balance plan providers.
+- Cash Balance plans are active in all 50 states, and are now represented in Puerto Rico, Guam, and the US Virgin Islands. - Texas is a powerhouse of regional growth, climbing to third on our chart from fifth last year. - Illinois barely made the top 10 a few years ago and is now ranked sixth in the nation, likely driven by large numbers of medical and legal groups in the Chicago area along with many competing Cash Balance providers promoting awareness in the business community.